 Distribution of budget between audiences

 The budget should be distributed between personas and audiences evenly.
 It is very important that there is no overlap in audiences.
-We describe how to check and prevent it in our article “Ways to Prevent, Detect and Fight the Ad Fatigue”.

 When setting up targeting for different countries, create separate ad sets for each lookalike audience if the budget is enough or results have to be uniform across all countries.